Max Black: Early life and education

-Black was born, with the surname Tcherny, on February 24, 1909, in Baku, then within the Russian Empire and now the capital of Azerbaijan.
-As the family was Jewish and antisemitism was then prevalent in Russia, they left Baku whilst he was very young.
-After a short time in Paris, the family emigrated to England in 1912.
-The family name was changed to Black in 1911–1912.
+Black was born Max Tcherny on February 24, 1909, in Baku, then within the Russian Empire and now the capital of Azerbaijan, to a wealthy Jewish family.
+The family left Baku whilst he was very young, emigrating to England in 1912 after spending a short time in Paris, France.
+The family name was changed to Black (a direct translation of "Tcherny") in 1911 or 1912.
+A younger brother, Misha, became an architect.

 He first attended a free school in north London, but at age nine was awarded a scholarship to Dame Alice Owen's School, where he remained until the age of eighteen.

-He studied mathematics at Queens' College at the University of Cambridge, where he developed an interest in the philosophy of mathematics.
-Bertrand Russell, Ludwig Wittgenstein, G. E. Moore, and Frank P. Ramsey were all at Cambridge at that time, and their influence on Black may have been considerable.
-He graduated in 1930, and was awarded a fellowship to study at the University of Göttingen for a year.
+He studied mathematics at Queens' College at the University of Cambridge, where he was drawn to analytic philosophy.
+Bertrand Russell, Ludwig Wittgenstein, G. E. Moore, and Frank P. Ramsey were all at Cambridge at that time and were influential on much of Black's later thought.

+He graduated in 1930, and was awarded a fellowship for research at the University of Göttingen for a year.